 “Mr. Poland was one of our oldest and most respected citizens who has always been held in high esteem by our people,” the paper said.

-#PrescottAZHistory publishes a new article four times a month on Sundays.
-Follow the blog in one of the following social media to be sure you get the latest article!
+Follow the blog on one of the following social media platforms to be sure you get the latest article!

 Want more Prescott history?
 Join the "Celebrating Historic Prescott" group.